 - Schools must have procedures detailing how reports of missing residential students should be made, how students can designate emergency contacts, and how these contacts will be notified in the event of a missing student report.
 W&M's Missing Student Protocol is designed to satisfy this compliance obligation.

 - When certain crimes occur in certain locations, which poses a resulting serious or continuous threat to the campus community, the university must make a timely warning.
-Information about W&M's timely warning process is provided in the annual Campus Safety Report (pdf).
+The Timely Warning Policy describes how these warnings are communicated.
+The policy is also described in the Campus Safety Report (pdf).
 This timely warning obligation is in addition to the emergency notification requirement discussed under #3 above.

 - Universities must maintain a daily crime log, available to the public.
 The William & Mary Police maintain the crime log.

 - Residential universities must compile and report fire safety data and maintain a fire log.
 W&M's annual Fire Report [pdf] is available through the Office of Institutional Analysis and Effectiveness.